mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 - Mug
 - Lunchbox

-Like the intern giftbox, I think an external service handled these gifts as well.
+Like the intern gift box, I think an external service handled these gifts as well.

 ## Org/Team-Specific